-Drawing Field Lines
+Drawing Electric Field Lines

 The electric field lines are parallel to the direction of force experienced by a positive test charge placed at that point.